El Último Tour Del Mundo: Composition and recording

-El Último Tour Del Mundo is primarily a Latin trap and reggaeton album, infused with a variety of rock music styles, namely alternative rock, indie rock, pop rock, acoustic rock, punk rock, post-punk, pop-punk, heavy metal, grunge, rock en español, and rock and roll, as well as influences from alternative pop, synth-pop, new wave, synthwave, electronic, reggae, lo-fi, shoegaze, house, ballad, psychedelia, soul, holiday, latin, pop, hip-hop, and R&B.
+El Último Tour Del Mundo is primarily a Latin trap and reggaeton album, infused with a variety of rock music styles, namely alternative rock, indie rock, pop rock, punk rock, post-punk, pop-punk, heavy metal, emo, grunge, rock en español, rock and roll, post-grunge, and nu metal, as well as influences from alternative pop, synth-pop, new wave, synthwave, electronic, reggae, dancehall, lo-fi, acoustic, shoegaze, house, ballad, psychedelia, soul, sandungueo, Christmas, holiday, bolero, jíbaro, aguinaldo, pop, hip-hop, and R&B.

 El Último Tour Del Mundo has been regarded as Bad Bunny's "most personal and creatively ambitious work yet".
 An "experimental, futuristic and edgy" body of work, the album marks a departure from Bad Bunny's perreo style, as it is a "more introspective, sometimes acoustic fare" and contains only two collaborations: one with R&B artist Abra and the other with Rosalía ("La Noche de Anoche").
 Both songs were recorded separately, due to the COVID-19 pandemic.
 Regarding the lack of guest appearances, Bad Bunny stated: "I thought it was time to demonstrate the versatility and bring something fresh to the fans".
 He called the album "completely different from YHLQMDLG.
 This is a more sentimental album, more chill, the kind of thing you can listen to in your room"; he considered how people were unable to go out or party during the COVID-19 pandemic.
 He described the album as "rock 'n' roll, a lot of guitars–there's one song that only has guitar–it's more musical, has more fusions, and also reggaetón and rap".
 The album was conceived entirely during the 2020 quarantine.
 Bad Bunny worked on the album while traveling, in Los Angeles, Mexico, and at his home in Puerto Rico.
 The album was engineered by Bad Bunny's frequent engineer La Paciencia.